SMaC: Statistics, Math, and Computing

 Data transformations

-• How would the value vary by rate?
+• How does the asset value vary with the interest rate?

 • We investigate with a common simulate-pivot-plot pattern